Cabagan–Santa Maria Bridge: Collapse

 After the collapse, the UTCP and Cañete's background of being the same structural designers of the Ungka flyover in Iloilo came to light, which was closed two weeks after its opening due to complaints about structural defects that made the bridge unsafe.
 However, the DPWH issued a statement dissuading the public from comparing the two road structures, stating that they have different circumstances.

+Re-opening

+The bridge reopened to light vehicles following repairs to install a temporary connector on March 2, 2026.

 Specification

 The newer Cabagan–Santa Maria Bridge is 990 m long with twelve arch spans measuring 60 m each; and nine pre-stressed concrete girder spans.
 The approaches are 664.1 linear meters (2,179 ft) long.